Paul graduated from university in 1987. He has done a variety of jobs, including librarian and researcher. He currently lives in Florida.

-In this article I look at and list all the key pros and cons of executing people who have committed serious criminal offenses—first of all looking at the essential arguments in favor of the death penalty, followed by the arguments against it.
+This article lists all the key pros and cons of executing people who have committed serious criminal offenses—first, the arguments in favor, followed by the arguments against.

-I will admit, like Socrates and Aristotle and Plato and some other philosophers, that there are instances where the death penalty would seem appropriate.— Jack Kevorkian
+I will admit, like Socrates and Aristotle and Plato and some other philosophers, that there are instances where the death penalty would seem appropriate.

 Death Penalty Pros

-- The death penalty deters criminals from committing serious offenses.
-Common sense tells us that the most frightening thing for a human being is to lose their life, therefore the death penalty is the best deterrent when it comes to discouraging people from carrying out the worst crimes.
+- It deters criminals from committing serious crimes.
+Common sense tells us that the most frightening thing for a human being is to lose their life; therefore, the death penalty is the best deterrent when it comes to discouraging people from carrying out the worst crimes.

-- The methods of execution have gradually become more humane over the years, so the argument that the death penalty is cruel and unusual is not valid.
+- It is quick, painless, and humane.
+Methods of execution have gradually become more humane over the years, so the argument that the death penalty is cruel and unusual is not valid.

-- Just because it is feasible that a wrong decision could be made by the legal system, it doesn’t mean that the death penalty is wrong.
-Every effort is made in the US to give death row prisoners opportunities to challenge decisions.
+- The legal system constantly evolves to maximize justice.
+That the legal system may make a wrong decision doesn’t mean that the death penalty is wrong.
+Every effort is made in the US to give death row prisoners opportunities to challenge the court's decisions.
 Modern methods of crime detection, such as DNA testing, also give greater certainty of guilt than existed in the past.

-- The death penalty can provide families of victims with some closure, which may help them to deal with their suffering.
+- It appeases the victims or victims' families.
+The death penalty can provide families of victims with some closure, which may help them to deal with their suffering.

-- The death penalty acts as a deterrent for prisoners who are already serving life sentences in jail from committing more serious offenses.
+- Without the death penalty, some criminals would continue to commit crimes.
+It deters prisoners who are already serving life sentences in jail from committing more serious offenses.

-- The idea put forward by abolitionists that it costs more to execute someone than imprison them for life is simply not true and there is plenty of evidence to show this.
+- It is a cost-effective solution.
+The idea put forward by abolitionists that it costs more to execute someone than imprison them for life is simply not true, and there is plenty of evidence to show this.

 - Retribution is not the same as revenge.
-Retribution is a necessary part of the punishment process—without it, friends and family of the victims, as well as the public generally, would not feel that justice had been served.
+Retribution is a necessary part of the punishment process—without it, the friends and family of the victims, as well as the public in general, would not feel that justice had been served.